NREL/HPC/docs/Documentation/Development/Languages/Python/conda.md

 * Change the directory used for caching.
 This location is set by the module file to ~/.conda-pkgs.
 Calling export CONDA_PKGS_DIRS=PATH_NAME to somewhere to store downloads and cached files such as /scratch/$USER/.conda-pkgs will reduce home directory usage.

-## Eagle Considerations
+## HPC Considerations

-Interacting with your Conda environments on Eagle should feel exactly the same as working on your desktop.
+Interacting with your Conda environments on HPC systems should feel exactly the same as working on your desktop.
 An example desktop-to-HPC workflow might go:

 1. Create the environment locally
 2. Verify that environment works on a minimal working example
-3. Export local environment file and copy to Eagle
+3. Export local environment file and copy to HPC system
-4. Duplicate local environment on Eagle
+4. Duplicate local environment on HPC system
-5. Execute production-level runs on Eagle
+5. Execute production-level runs on HPC system

 ```bash
 #!/bin/bash